onap/oom/docs/OOM User Guide/oom_user_guide.rst

 MSB Usage Instructions
 ----------------------
-MSB provides kubernetes charts in OOM, so it can be spun up by oom oneclick command.
+MSB provides Kubernetes charts in OOM, so it can be spun up by oom oneclick command.

-Please note that kubernetes authentication token must be set at *kubernetes/kube2msb/values.yaml* so the kube2msb registrator can get the access to watch the kubernetes events and get service annotation by kubernetes APIs.
+Please note that Kubernetes authentication token must be set at *kubernetes/kube2msb/values.yaml* so the kube2msb registrator can get the access to watch the Kubernetes events and get service annotation by Kubernetes APIs.
 The token can be found in the kubectl configuration file *~/.kube/config*

 MSB and kube2msb can be spun up with all the ONAP components together, or separately using the following commands.